karolinaszafranbelzowska/DataRepresentation/README.md

 - README.md file
 - .gitignore
+- requirements.txt - stores required packages
-- (not yet) mySQL database
+- mySQL database
 - Python 'DAO' programme to access the mySQL database, this programme consumes an API.
 (EmployeeDAO.py, testEmployeeDAO.py- it was used to test the DAO.)
-- Python 'application' to run a Flask server (server.py)
+- Python 'application' to run a Flask server (server.py) in a virtual enviroment
 - createDBproject.py - code to create the database ('dr_project')
-- (not yet)Several html pages and associated JavaScript and css files as a user interface
+- employee.html page

+### AJAX
+A technique of creating web applications in which user interaction with the server takes place without reloading the entire document, in an asynchronous manner.
+This is to allow more dynamic interaction with the user than in the traditional model where every word applies to all HTML pages[2].
 ### DAO
 DAO stands for Data Access Object.
 The EmployeeDAO.py file consists of a number of functions which access the database and perform CRUD operations.
 It is a pattern that provides an abstract interface to some type of database or other persistence mechanism.
 The DAO provides some specific data operations without exposing details of the database[1].